marciodbotas/learning_notes/books/the-managers-path.md

 Continuous feedback is not a replacement for a more formal, 360-based performance review process.

 The _360 model_ is a performance review that includes feedback from, in addition to a person's manager, his teammates, anyone who reports to him, and coworkers he regularly interacts with, **as well as a self-review**.
+For example, and engineer with no direct reports might solicit reviews from two other engineers on her team, the new hire she was mentoring, and the product manager she works with.

-Your job as a manager is to gather all that feedback together and summarise it into a high-level view of what other people think about your direct reports.
+Your job as a manager is to gather all that feedback together and summarise it into a high-level view for the person being reviewed.
+This process reward the time spent by providing a valuable chance to synthesize a bunch of information about a person, and beyond that, give you a high-level view into what other people are thinking about your direct reports.
+The selfreviewing gives you a sense of what your people believe about themselves.

 #### Writing a performance review